Earned Wage Access — allowing people to access wages earned prior to their payday — is growing in popularity.

-A November 2020 survey for DailyPay found that about 14% of U.S. consumers are already using these services and an additional 24% are very interested in trying them.
+A survey by DailyPay found that about 14% of U.S. consumers are already using these services and an additional 24% are very interested in trying them.
 And Aite Group reports that the total value of wages accessed by employees through these services increased from $3.2 billion in 2018 to $9.5 billion in 2020.
 Earnin, a fintech that has been offering an EWA product since 2013, announced in late 2021 that it has provided over $10 billion of access to earnings in advance of payday.

 Not everyone favors these programs.
 In congressional testimony the National Consumer Law Center said early wage access products “are a lower-cost form of payday loan — wage advances repaid on payday — and should be regulated as credit.”
 Several states have considered legislation requiring regulation of some types of EWA.

 Regulators and consumer advocates have raised valid and understandable concerns, but the best EWA products provide great value to consumers in need of small amounts of short-term liquidity.
 Often the only available alternatives are payday loans or overdraft fees.

 Overdraft fees cost consumers $12.4 billion in 2020, according to the FinHealth Spend Report 2021.
 Preventing this sort of product coming to market will simply drive some consumers with urgent short-term cash flow needs to payday and predatory lenders, who are profiting handsomely from those who can least afford it.
 This is a perverse outcome, and one that can and should be avoided.

 Better for a consumer to pay a few dollars for an early wage access product than to be dinged for a $35 overdraft fee, or even worse take out a predatory payday loan at exorbitant interest and risk getting caught in a debt trap.